Nipah virus outbreak in Kerala: All your questions answered

 A: Air-borne transmission of the virus can be ruled out, say health officials.
 WHO says humans could get infected if they come in direct contact with ‘sick pigs or their contaminated tissues.’
 Secretions from fruit bats or pigs and droplets can also lead to transmission.

-Q. What are the symptoms?
+Q. What are the symptoms of Nipah?

 A: Influenza-like symptoms such as fever, headaches, sore throat, vomiting, dizziness and muscle pain are the symptoms associated with the viral infection.
 The incubation period, or the period from infection to first symptoms, is generally 4-14 days though health officials say it can extend to 60 days as well.